Robin Renee Sanders

-Dr. Sanders is CEO of the FEEEEDS Advocacy Initiative and owns FE3DS, LLC both which work on economic development and business strategies for Africa.
+Ambassador (Dr.) Robin Renee Sanders is CEO- FEEEEDS Advocacy Initiative and owns FE3DS, LLC which work on economic development, Africa diaspora, ICT, and business strategies for Africa.
 She holds a Doctorate of Science degree in Information Systems and Communications.
-Prior to founding FEEEDS/FE3DS, she served as a career U.S. Diplomat and the U.S. Ambassador to several countries (Nigeria and Republic of Congo) and U.S. Permanent Representative to the West African Regional Organization ECOWAS, and as Africa Director at the National Security Council at the White House.
+Prior to founding FEEEDS/FE3DS, she served as a career U.S. Diplomat and the U.S. Ambassador to several countries (Nigeria and Republic of Congo), U.S. Permanent Representative to the West African Regional Organization ECOWAS, and as Africa Director at the National Security Council at the White House.

 As an academic while serving in the U.S. Diplomatic Service, Dr. Sanders was the International Affairs Advisor and Deputy Commander of the Eisenhower Resource College of the U.S. military's premier National Defense University.
-A noted international lecturer, writer, and thought-leader on Africa, she has taught International and African Affairs, National Security Strategies, and Human Cultural Communication.
-Her other areas of expertise are election and democratic processes, food security, education, and the environment.
+A noted international lecturer, writer, and thought-leader on Africa, she has taught International and African Affairs, National Security Strategies, Strategic and Cultural Communications, and Conflict Resolution.
+Her other areas of expertise are election and democratic processes, smart food security-environment systems, education, and the environment.

 • Africa policy and economic development, conflict resolution

 • Small and Medium Size Enterprises interested in doing business in Africa

 • Role of African signs and symbols as communication expressions

 • African-Americans & the Constitution - We are part of "We the People"

 • U.S. Policy